FastBridge vs Canonical Bridge: Why 7 Days Is Too Long for DeFi

 ⬡ Intent-Based Bridges

 FastBridge is built on an intent architecture (Avail Nexus), which is an emerging paradigm in cross-chain bridging.
-Instead of executing a specific route, the user expresses intent ('I want X USDC on chain Y') and a solver network finds the optimal execution path.
-This enables better pricing, speed, and flexibility, including multi-source inputs, compared to fixed-route bridges.
+Instead of executing a specific route, the user expresses intent and a solver network finds the optimal execution path.
+This enables better pricing, speed, and flexibility, including multi-source inputs and swaps, compared to fixed-route bridges.

 ⬡ Aggregator Bridges